AncaDragulescu/ZebrafishXblastneuron/README.md

 # Scope
 Use this pipeline to get interneuron similarity scores using their morphologies stored as SWC files.
-For more details about the theoretical basis for this project, consult project_writeup.
+For more details about the theoretical basis for this project, consult the [project writeup](https://docs.google.com/document/d/19_llG6LcqTXlHoWjnk0PRMmGcrdg2sInRmTUwVZXbxA/edit?usp=sharing).

 ## Installation (getting BlastNeuron running)